 If I was a betting man, I would wager a hefty sum that your boyfriend–if he’s like most of us–doesn’t see his ex as “better” than you.

 Your partner’s ex might be Jennifer Lawrence or Beyonce or something, but if your partner is in love with you, and is like most men in love, you are the apple of his eye.
 The sugar in his tea.
 The Yoko to his John.
 The… you get the picture.

-Most of us are very present oriented when it comes down to it.
+If you struggle with thoughts of your boyfriend’s ex, remember: most of us are very present-oriented when it comes down to it.